Farmhouse cheese (aka Farmstead cheese) is a cheese term that refers to the production style and environment of a cheese.

-Farmhouse isn’t a distinct type of cheese; the term “farmhouse” refers to the process of its being produced on farms, often with much manual work or intervention, rather than through a completely automated process in factories.
+“Farmhouse” refers to cheese produced small-scale on farms, often with much manual work or intervention, as opposed to a large-scale, automated process in factories.

-The farmer will have his/her own herd and will use milk from that herd.
+In addition, the farmer will have his/her own herd and will use milk from that herd.
 The farmers feel that in using their own milk, they have greater control over the finished cheese product starting right with what the cattle are fed.
-The milk is used raw (e.g. unpasteurized); cause for a great many visits by government inspectors.
+The milk is used raw milk (e.g. unpasteurized); cause for regular visits by government inspectors.

 True Farmhouse Cheese is expensive.

 Farmhouse Cheese is not the same as “Farmer’s Cheese.”